adityaparihar21/adityaparihar21/README.md

 I am a **2nd-year Computer Science student** at UPES Dehradun, specialising in **Artificial Intelligence and Machine Learning**.
 My work sits at the intersection of **real-time computer vision**, **full stack development**, and **professional media production** — an uncommon combination that lets me ship products that are both technically rigorous and visually compelling.

 I have over a year of hands-on industry experience as **Lead Video Editor** for UPES's official social platform (`@lifeatupes`), where I own end-to-end production workflows for institutional branding content reaching thousands of students.
-In parallel, I architect AI systems in Java using **MediaPipe**, **OpenCV**, and gesture-tracking pipelines — delivering tools like a **real-time ASCII Art Engine** and a **Webcam AI Puzzle Solver** powered by hand-tracking algorithms.
+In parallel, I architect AI systems in JavaScript using **MediaPipe**, **OpenCV.js**, and gesture-tracking pipelines — delivering tools like a **real-time ASCII Art Engine** and a **Webcam AI Puzzle Solver** powered by hand-tracking algorithms.

 > **Open To:** Research Internships · AI/ML Projects · Open Source Contributions · Technical Collaborations